Have you recently given birth? Or perhaps you’ve suffered from dry skin and are wondering how to “get the glow back”?Here are 5 tips to help.

 Did you just read “get the glow back” and thought that I’ve gotten into a luxurious mode?
 Well, I might have, but affordably.
-Today I’m discussing five ways to get your glow back, whether it’s after pregnancy or probably a season of dry skin.

 I must confess that this was one of the things I was fighting after giving birth.
 My skin was feeling quite dull, and I had lots of acne, especially on my forehead.

 Therefore, let's dive into those simple things that I practiced( and still I am) to get the glow back.